Can Hemorrhoids Cause Narrow Stools?

 Of course, if you have experienced a narrow stool that has gradually gotten worse with time then this is a sign that you need to go and see your doctor.
 When you do, they can then advise you on what you can do to try and get to the root of the issue.
 They can also recommend you to a specialist if they find that your symptoms do not align with hemorrhoids at all.

-When you see your doctor, they can give you creams and lotions to help soothe the pain, and they can also give you something for the itching as well giving you the relief you are looking for.
+When you see your doctor, they can give you creams and lotions to help soothe the pain, and they can also give you something for the itching as well as give you the relief you are looking for.

 Sources: